 Database Migrations with CodeIgniter

 I first became aware of database migrations a few years ago when I was exploring the world of Rails.
-However, it has not been to recently, with a gentle nudge from SE-Radio (Episode 186) and a large web application build that they have re-entered my development lifecycle.
-As a result of current events I for one do not wish them to leave any time soon.
+However, I have only recently used them again, prompted by a gentle nudge from SE-Radio (Episode 186) and a large web application build which re-introduced them into my development lifecycle.
+Due to current events, I, for one, do not wish to see them go any time soon.

-As any common web application in some way not being driven by a database is extremely rare, it is incredibly important to keep the state of the schema in synchronisation with the source code.
-Migrations are used to achieve this goal, providing you with the ability to in a matter of speaking, version control your schema alterations.
-Using this ideology, developers are able to ‘pull down’ schema changes along with source code alterations (if using some form of SCM), without the need to run external tear up/down scripts.
-As a result of this it allows you to quickly roll back and forth through the history of the schema, so as to work with desired version.
-These migrations are commonly used to easily alter state based on the environment you are in, for example, development, testing/QA or production.
+Since it is extremely rare for any common web application to not be driven by a database, it is crucial to maintain synchronisation between the state of the schema and the source code.
+Migrations are used to achieve this goal, providing you with the ability to version control your schema alterations, so to speak.
+Using this approach, developers can pull down schema changes along with source code alterations (if using some form of SCM), without the need to run external tear up/down scripts.
+As a result, it allows you to quickly roll back and forth through the history of the schema to work with the desired version.
+These migrations are commonly used to easily modify the state of the database based on the environment, for example, development, testing/QA or production.

-I have spent more and more time using CodeIgniter (and as a result PHP) over the past few weeks.
-This change coincided with my interest in migrations very well, as I was pleasantly suprised that CodeIgniter provides (though very simple) a database migration implementation out of the box.
-It should be noted that there are many different migration tools available in most langauges conjured up.
-Due to this please be warned of becoming vendor locked and spend sometime in making your decision.
+I have spent more and more time using CodeIgniter (and, as a result, PHP) over the past few weeks.
+This coincided with my interest in migrations, as I was pleasantly surprised to discover that CodeIgniter provides a simple out-of-the-box database migration implementation.
+It should be noted that many different migration tools are available in most programming languages.
+Be warned against vendor lock-in; spend some time making your decision.

-Below is a sample migration that should be created inside ‘./application/migrations/’ with the filename ‘001-create-users.php’.
-Migration files in CodeIgniter follow the conversion of putting the version number and then a description (commonly the class name).
+Below is a sample migration that should be created inside ./application/migrations/ with the filename 001-create-users.php.
+Migration files in CodeIgniter follow the convention of prefixing the version number, followed by a descriptive name (commonly the class name).

 class Migration_Create_Users extends CI_Migration {